Babylonian War: Significance

 Antigonus retreated and accepted that Babylonia, Media, and Elam belonged to Seleucus.
-The victor now moved to the east and reached the Indus valley, where he concluded a treaty with Chandragupta Maurya.
-The Mauryan emperor received the eastern parts of the Seleucid Empire, which included Afghanistan, Pakistan and west India, and gave Seleucus a formidable force of five hundred war elephants.
+The victor now moved to the east and reached the Indus valley, where he would confront Chandragupta Maurya and have a treaty signed that was mutually beneficial.
+The Mauryan emperor received the eastern parts of the Seleucid Empire, which included Afghanistan, Pakistan and west India, and gave Seleucus a formidable force of five hundred war elephants in exchange of marrying his daughter to Chandragupta Maurya.
 By adding all of Iran and Afghanistan, Seleucus became the most powerful ruler since Alexander the Great.
 Restoration of Alexander's Empire was, after the Babylonian War, no longer possible.
-This outcome was confirmed in the Fourth War of the Diadochi and the Battle of Ipsus (301).
+This outcome was confirmed in the Fourth War of the Diadochi and the Battle of Ipsus (301 BC).